Why We're Obsessed with All the Instant Vortex Air Fryers

 This review has been updated since its original publish date.

-We've tested more than a few air fryers in the Food Network test kitchen and have whipped up enough Instant Pot recipes to consider ourselves experts in both departments.
-So when we heard Instant Brands came out with an air fryer, we we tested it and immediately fell in love.
+We've tested more than a few air fryers in the Food Network test kitchen and have whipped up enough air fryer recipes to consider ourselves experts when it comes to choosing a good one.
+When Instant Brands released its first Instant Vortex air fryer, we we tested it and immediately fell in love.
 Since then, the brand has released numerous other air fryer models icluding an air fryer toaster oven combo.
-If you glean nothing else from this story, the verdict is this: The Instant Vortex (both the classic and Plus model) is a darn good air fryer — and, frankly, it's our new favorite.
+If you glean nothing else from this story, the verdict is this: The Instant Vortex (both the classic and Plus model) is a darn good air fryer — and, frankly, it's our favorite.
 Anyone in the market for an egg-shaped fryer should buy this one.
 Here's why.

 It's Got Power.